Markdown Print: One-Command PDF Rendering and Printing from the Terminal

 Two Claude Code skills that convert local Markdown files to A4 PDFs and send them to a Brother laser printer, all from a single voice command.

-Printing a Markdown file shouldn't require opening a browser, pasting into Google Docs, adjusting margins, and hitting Ctrl+P. But that's what most people do.
-In a household where printed lesson plans, checklists, and reference sheets are part of the daily routine, that friction adds up.
+Printing a Markdown file should not require opening a browser, pasting into Google Docs, adjusting margins, and hitting Ctrl+P. But that's what most people do.
+In a household where printed lesson plans, checklists, and reference sheets are part of the daily routine, that friction adds up fast.
+I was doing this dance three or four times a day before I decided to automate it away.

-We needed: say "print this file" and have paper come out of the printer.
+The goal was simple: say "print this file" and have paper come out of the printer.
 No intermediate steps.
+No print dialogs.
+No margin fiddling.

 What the Skills Do